BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 ```sh
 curl --user StandUp:4b42b0447b08784cb41adedac54d7f26 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:38332/
 ```

 > ⚠️ **WARNING: Password Not Secure!** Entering your password on the command line may put your password into the process table and/or save it into a history.
 This is even less recommended than putting it in a file, except for testing on signet (or testnet).
 If you want to do it anywhere else, make sure you know what you're doing!

 ### Know Your Command & Parameters

 With all of that in hand, you're ready to send off standard RPC commands with `curl` ... but you still need to know how to incorporate the two elements that tend to change in the `curl` command.

 The first is `method`, which is the RPC method being used.
-This should generally match the command names you've been feeding into `bitcoin-cli` for ages.
+This should generally match the command names you've previously fed into `bitcoin-cli`.

 The second is `params`, which is a JSON array of parameters.
 These are the same as the arguments (or named arguments) that you've been using.
 They're also the most confusing part of `curl`, in large part because they're a structured array rather than a simple list.